kylefoxaustin/openwebui-ollama/README.md

    ```

 The test script will:
+1. Determine what host architecture it is running on (AMD64 or ARM64)
-1. Test if both CPU and GPU images can be used
+2. Test if both CPU and GPU images can be used (e.g. if no GPU is present, just run CPU)
-2. Verify that the containers start properly
+3. Verify that the containers start properly
-3. Test that OpenWebUI is accessible
+4. Test that OpenWebUI is accessible
-4. Confirm that the Ollama API is working
+5. Confirm that the Ollama API is working
-5. For GPU containers, verify GPU accessibility
+6. For GPU containers, verify GPU accessibility
-6. Provide a detailed test summary
+7. Provide a detailed test summary

 ## License